- Describe the structure of a neuron, and identify types of neurons.

 - The sensory division of the PNS carries sensory information from the body to the central nervous system.
 How sensations are detected and perceived is described in a later section of this lesson.

 - The motor division of the PNS carries nerve impulses from the central nervous system to muscles and glands throughout the body.
 The nerve impulses stimulate muscles to contract and glands to secrete hormones.
 The motor division of the peripheral nervous system is further divided into the somatic and autonomic nervous systems.

-The nerves of the peripheral nervous system are shown in yellow in this image.
+The nerves of the peripheral nervous system are shown in blue in this image.
 Can you identify the sciatic nerve?